stanford-mast/Parutil/README.md

 Description will go here.

-Paratool is implemented using a combination of C and assembly.
+Parutil is implemented using a combination of C and assembly.

 # Requirements

-To build and link with Paratool, the following are required.
+To build and link with Parutil, the following are required.

 - 64-bit x86-compatible processor with support for AVX2 instructions

-  Paratool has been tested with Intel processors of the Haswell generation and newer.
+  Parutil has been tested with Intel processors of the Haswell generation and newer.
   Non-Intel processors may also be compatible if they support the required instructions.
   Do not attempt to use it on older-generation processors, at the risk of encountering "Illegal Instruction" errors.